AdobeDocs/marketo.pt-BR/help/marketo/product-docs/marketo-sales-insight/msi-for-microsoft-dynamics/setting-up-and-using/required-fields-for-syncing-marketo-with-dynamics.md

    ![](assets/image2015-10-9-9-3a52-3a23.png)

-1. Em Lead, marque a caixa de seleção Prioridade.
+1. Em Lead, marque a caixa de seleção Prioridade .

    ![](assets/image2016-6-8-13-3a33-3a50.png)

-1. Agora, role para baixo e marque a caixa de seleção Urgência...
+1. Agora, role para baixo e marque a caixa de seleção Urgência ...

    ![](assets/image2016-6-8-13-3a35-3a22.png)

-1. ...e a caixa de seleção Pontuação relativa.
+1. ...e a caixa de seleção Pontuação relativa .

    ![](assets/image2016-6-8-13-3a36-3a1.png)